Falven/Open-Data-Analysis/docs/2_the_journey.md

 Another promising solution to a the generated files challenge can be found below:

 The issue at hand is that GPT, specifically in its trained/tuned code interpretation tasks, has been configured to use `/mnt/data` as its default output directory.
-As a result, when asked to display images or plots programmatically GPT occasionally will responding with a generated link in a format such as: [Your File](sandbox:/mnt/data/your_file.txt).
+As a result, when asked to display images or plots programmatically GPT occasionally will responding with a generated markdown link in a format such as: `[Your File](sandbox:/mnt/data/your_file.txt)`.

 The underlying reason for this configuration in GPT is attributed to the use of an Azure File Share.
 GPT expects it's API to replace `sandbox:/` with the user's server.